-In some cases, tongue-tie is not severe enough to cause noticeable symptoms.
-Infants and young children who have tongue-tie but do not have problems with feeding, swallowing or speaking may not need treatment.
+In some cases, tongue-tie isn't severe enough to cause noticeable symptoms.
+Infants and young children who have tongue-tie but don't have problems with feeding, swallowing or speaking may not need treatment.

-If your child has tongue-tie and has trouble feeding, the doctor can perform a simple surgical procedure in which the lingual frenulum is cut.
-This is called a frenectomy (also known as frenulectomy, frenotomy, or tongue-tie division), and is often performed in the clinic without sedation.
+If your child has tongue-tie and has trouble feeding, their healthcare provider can perform a tongue-tie surgery in which they cut their lingual frenulum.
+This is called a frenectomy (also known as frenulectomy, frenotomy or tongue-tie division).
+It's often performed without sedation on infants.

-As with any surgical procedure, frenectomy carries risks of complications, including:
+As with any surgical procedure, a tongue-tie procedure carries risks of complications, including:

-- Injury to the saliva ducts in the mouth
+- Injury to the saliva ducts in your mouth.

-If it is not treated, moderate to severe cases of tongue-tie can cause the following problems for a child:
+Left untreated, moderate to severe cases of tongue-tie can cause problems including:

-Since people are born with tongue-tie, there’s no way to prevent tongue-tie.
-For more severe cases of tongue-tie, early diagnosis and treatment are key to the child’s successful recovery.
+Since people are born with tongue-tie, there’s no way to prevent it.
+For more severe cases of tongue-tie, early diagnosis and treatment are key to a successful recovery.

 Outlook / Prognosis

-Most infants and children with tongue-tie recover completely without treatment or with minor surgery and/or speech therapy.
+Most infants and children with tongue-tie recover completely with minor surgery and/or speech therapy.
 Some may not need treatment at all.